Hornbill-Docs/esp-config/esp-config/email/templates.md

 Hornbill Hint: The example described here is evaluating a variable (Customer Type) that will contain a number (0 or 1).
 In other situations, you might want to evaluate a variable that contains a word, such as {{.H_resolvedby_teamname}}.
 When doing this the variable must be surrounded by single quotes e.g. '{{.H_resolvedby_teamname}}' = 'My Team'. i.e. if resolved by team name equals "My Team", show the text bound by the ESP expression.

-When viewing your email template, any variable currently under the control of an ESP expression is highlighted in Grey.
+When viewing your email template, any variable currently under the control of an ESP expression is highlighted in Gray.
 To edit an ESP Expression, highlight the variable and click the ESP Expression button.